kenneth-liao/thumbkit/docs/CLI_REFERENCE.md

 ### Handling Reference Images

+**⚠️ REMEMBER: All image paths MUST be absolute!**

+Before passing any image path to thumbkit:
+1. Convert relative paths to absolute paths
+2. Expand `~` to full home directory
+3. Verify the file exists at the absolute path

 **Reference images are for style/composition guidance, NOT content:**
 - Use references to show desired visual style, color palette, or layout
 - Don't expect the model to copy specific elements from references
 - Multiple references can provide richer style guidance
+- **All reference paths must be absolute** (e.g., `/Users/username/images/style.png`)

 ### Prompt Engineering Tips